our Research team

 ryurora[at]unist.ac.kr

-Undergraduate Researchers
+Undergraduate and postbac Researchers

-Jay Jang, Pre-Major
+Jay Jang, Neuroscience

 Email: jayjang[at]uw.edu